Fo76-Private-Server/Documentation/README.md

 Current Points of interest are (v1.2.6.3):

-Search by ref for BitMsgReader::ReadBits

-Search by ref for BitMsg::WriteBits

-The two offsets from the [CommunicationLogger](https://github.com/Fo76-Private-Server/Tools/blob/master/CommunicationLogger/fo76_GameCommunication.js#L4) handle the
-DTLS encryption and decryption of the body.
-Good for setting breakpoints and general analysis.

-Reading of the Decrypted Message is currently being handled here 0x2E62D80
+Structure of the Snapshots and the structure of the data inside the compressed message head